remscodes/ngx-testing-tools/website/docs/api/test-beds/component.md

 ### `action`

 Enhanced tools to perform action on elements.
-Check

 Example :